 Current owners, Hank and Vickie Moyle and family are especially accommodating and friendly as they welcome you and yours to partake of the peaceful lifestyle in their enchanted private world.
 The Moyle’s have continued the tradition of raising cattle and race horses since 1992.

-Located a quarter mile from the main house are two small houses which they offer to a very select clientele who wish to have a private, peaceful interlude with the majesty of Zion without the bustle of thousands of tourists.
+Located a quarter mile from the main house are three houses which they offer to a very select clientele who wish to have a private, peaceful interlude with the majesty of Zion without the bustle of thousands of tourists.
 They do not advertise and the majority of their clients are referrals and returns, for once having touched this type of peace, people love to return again and again.